Tribalnetwork/Portfolio-Network/README.md

 This repo serves as the entire Tribal Network web app codebase.

-If you're looking for the repo for the web app, head on over to the [mobile repo](https://github.com/Tribalnetwork/TribalNetworkRN).
+If you're looking for the repo for the mobile app, head on over to the [mobile repo](https://github.com/Tribalnetwork/TribalNetworkRN).

 **NOTE BEFORE YOU GO FURTHER:** This README is still a work in progress.
 If there is anything that's missing, doesn't make sense, or doesn't work, let us know!
 Or better yet, make a pull request with updated information.
 We want to make this README as robust as possible.
 Here's how to get started: